-The total due from banks amounted to RON 870.23 million representing 25% from the total assets and has the following structure:
+The total due from banks amounted to RON 1,366.12 million representing 31% from the total assets and has the following structure:

-- Balances with National Bank of Romania amounted to RON 299.38 million, out of which the local currency reached the level of RON 186.81 million and the foreign currency reached EUR 23.12 million.
-Minimum mandatory reserves at December 31, 2020 were: RON 77.23 million and EUR 15.77 million; - Funds in the correspondent accounts amounted to RON 250.16 million, representing reserves at the banks abroad. - Placements represented RON 281.57 million, with local banks.
+- Balances with National Bank of Romania amounted to RON 707.54 million, out of which the local currency reached the level of RON 371.51 million and the foreign currency reached EUR 67.92 million.
+Minimum mandatory reserves at December 31, 2021 were: RON 155.55 million and EUR 19.18 million; - Funds in the correspondent accounts amounted to RON 153.48 million, of which ROM 0.57 million represents funds in domestic banks and RON 152.91 million represents funds at the banks abroad. - Placements represented RON 363.41 million, with local banks. - Loans to credit institutions representing RON 93.71 with Credit Agricole BankRomania.

-Allowances for expected loss are set up in accordance with IFRS and amount to RON 0.07 million.
+Allowances for expected loss are set up in accordance with IFRS and amount to RON 0.52 million.